Table of Contents

 a) ↑ EABV → ↓ FF → PH > PO

-b) Examples: mineralocorticoid excess, isotonic gain in fluid
+b) Examples: mineralocorticoid excess and isotonic gain in fluid

-B. Primary site for reclamation of bicarbonate (HCO3–): Mechanism for reabsorbing some of the filtered HCO3– back into the blood.
+B. Primary site of bicarbonate (HCO3–) reclamation: Mechanism of partial reabsorption of filtered HCO3– into the blood

 (1) Hydrogen ions (H+) in tubular cells are exchanged for Na+ in the urine